-Before joining Cohen Milstein, Mr. Bateman was a law clerk for the Honorable Naomi Reice Buchwald, U.S. District Court for the Southern District of New York.
-Before that, he was a litigation attorney at a distinguished global law firm, where he worked with clients in the financial services and energy sectors.
+Before joining Cohen Milstein, Chris was a law clerk for the Honorable Naomi Reice Buchwald, U.S. District Court for the Southern District of New York.
+Before that, he was a litigation attorney at a global law firm, where he worked with clients in the financial services and energy sectors.

-Mr. Bateman received his B.A., cum laude, High Honors, from Dartmouth College, where he was a Rufus Choate Scholar.
-He received his J.D., cum laude, from Harvard Law School, where he received Dean’s Scholar awards in Civil Procedure and in Federal Courts and the Federal System.
-While in law school, Mr. Bateman was an Article Selection Editor for the Harvard Civil Rights-Civil Liberties Law Review.
+While in law school, Chris was an article selection editor for the Harvard Civil Rights-Civil Liberties Law Review.
 He is the co-author of “Toward Greener FERC Regulation of the Power Industry,” 38 Harvard Environmental Law Review 275 (2014).

-Before law school, Mr. Bateman was an editorial associate at Vanity Fair for several years, where he wrote about politics, civil rights, culture, and environmental issues, and edited feature articles.
+Before attending law school, Chris was an editorial associate at Vanity Fair writing about politics, civil rights, culture, and environmental issues.